IGNF/geoxygene-docs/site/index.rst

 News
 ----------

+* June 5, 2014 - **CartAGen demonstration**

+    CartAGen is a component-based research platform dedicated to generalisation.
+It based on GeOxygene library.
+A demonstration entitled
+    *Multi-Agent Multi-Level Cartographic Generalisation in CartAGen* will be held at `PAAMS'14 <http://www.paams.net>`_

 * January, 2014 - **Version 1.6 released**

     This new version includes the EstIM model developed during the Jean-François Girres PhD (2012), a new OSM module,